What is Islam?

 Testimony (shehada)

-The is the first pillar of islam is testifying that there is no deity worthy of worship accept Allah (God) and that Muhammed (peace be upon him) is His final servant and messenger.
+The first pillar of Islam is testifying that there is no deity worthy of worship except Allah (God) and that Muhammad (peace be upon him) is His final servant and messenger.
 This is the statement that you would say when you first become Muslim, and Muslims say it multiple times a day when they do their prayers.

 Prayer (Salah)

 Prayer is the second essential tenet of Islam.
-Muslims are to pray 5 daily prayers, Fajr (at dawn), Dhur (around noon), Asr (middle day), Maghrib (sunset), and Isha (at night).
-Prayer is a Muslim’s daily worship that keeps Muslims grounded and focused on what is important, and that is worshipping and remembering God throughout the day and in all we do.
-Each prayer averages between 4 to 10 minutes depending on which Quranic chapter/verses are recited.
+Muslims are to pray 5 daily prayers: Fajr (at dawn), Dhur (around noon), Asr (middle of the day), Maghrib (sunset), and Isha (at night).
+Prayer is a Muslim's daily worship that keeps them grounded and focused on what is important — worshipping and remembering God throughout the day and in all we do.
+Each prayer averages between 4 to 10 minutes depending on which Quranic chapter or verses are recited.

-Muslim’s also have Friday sermon and prayer (Jumuah), that takes place every Friday and replaces dhur prayer for that day.
+Muslims also have a Friday sermon and prayer (Jumuah), which takes place every Friday and replaces the Dhur prayer for that day.
 Muslims listen to a reminder from the speaker followed by a short prayer.
-Jumuah is required on men and “extra-credit” for women.
+Jumuah is required for men and considered "extra credit" for women.

 Fasting in Ramadan

-Fasting in the month of Ramadan (following the Islamic lunar calendar) is required on every Muslim that is past puberty, in good health and mind, unless exempt for other health reasons ( mothers who are pregnant or nursing if they feel it will harm the baby or milk, and women on their menses, older folks who are too weak, etc).
-Fasting is from sun-up to sun-down for 29/30 days.
-The main purpose of fasting is to build God-Consciousness through discipline (abstaining from things we love most even if lawful–food and intimacy).
+Fasting in the month of Ramadan (following the Islamic lunar calendar) is required for every Muslim who has reached puberty, is in good health and sound mind, unless exempt for health reasons.
+This includes mothers who are pregnant or nursing if they feel it may harm the baby or milk supply, women on their menses, or older individuals who are too weak.

 Charity (Zakaat)